maxiboom1/Octopus-connect/README.md

 ## Change-log

+### V.0.0.5

+- Story REPLACE event complete.
+The strategy is straight&forward for now - overwrite the whole story, including items with replaced story.
+Thats means all the items order changes handling is included.

 ### V.0.0.4

 - Handle roDelete done - deletes from SQL: rundown(rundown not deleted, but disabled), its stories and items (all by rundown uid).
 The same with cache - complete clear rundown data.